ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/s3_conn.md

    You can specify any account name except `s3account` or use an existing one.
 In this case, you'll also need to replace it when copying commands below via the clipboard.

-3. [Run the following command to assign roles for the service account](https://cloud.yandex.com/en-ru/docs/iam/operations/sa/assign-role-for-sa) according to the required S3 access level:
+3. [Run the following command to assign roles for the service account]{% if lang == "ru" %}(https://cloud.yandex.ru/docs/iam/operations/sa/assign-role-for-sa){% endif %}{% if lang == "en" %}(https://cloud.yandex.com/docs/iam/operations/sa/assign-role-for-sa){% endif %} roles according to the required S3 access level by running the command:

    {% list tabs %}